 Fifty hours of training at Cornell Cooperative Extension are included in the 350-hour time commitment.
 Members are trained in areas including environmental education, trail building, conservation, curriculum development, leadership, team building, safety as well as a variety of other pertinent topics.

 In addition, RCSC members receive the benefit of a $2,100 living stipend, which is delivered in bi-weekly paychecks.
 Members will also earn valuable work and service experience, network professionally and socially, potentially earn college credit and make improvements in the community.

 Applicants must be able to demonstrate their enthusiasm for environmental issues, be committed to serving their community and be willing to participate in outdoor activities that include hot and rainy weather conditions and wet and/or wooded environments.
 This is a full-time (35-40 hours per week) opportunity (considered community service, not a job) over the summer, and candidates who apply, interview and are selected for the program will have a summer schedule that will permit the completion of the 350-hour time commitment.

 Applications are accepted until positions are filled.
 The program begins June 1 with the bulk of the service taking place June through August.
-Candidates can request an application by calling (845) 708-7308 or by e-mail firstname.lastname@example.org.
+Candidates can apply at RocklandGov.com or request an application by calling (845) 708-7308 or by e-mail: email@example.com.